 The RxSight Light Adjustable Lens (LAL) is a foldable posterior chamber, UV filtering, three-piece photoreactive silicone lens with blue PMMA (polymethylmethacrylate) modified-C haptics, a 6.0 mm optic with squared posterior edge, and an overall diameter of 13.0 mm.
-The LAL optic design also features a UV filtering posterior surface layer, to further enhance the UV absorbing properties of the LAL lens and limit retinal exposure.

 The LAL silicone material is designed to respond to a narrowband UV light by incorporating photoreactive components in the cross-linked silicone lens matrix.
 Post implantation, the LAL shape may be altered non-invasively by photoinitiation using a select spatial intensity profile.
 The silicone material contains photoreactive additive, which is selectively photopolymerized in targeted areas upon exposure to the near UV light to alter the lens shape thus modifying spherical and spherocylindrical power of the LAL or extending depth of focus or creating multifocality.
-The change in the shape becomes permanent when the remaining photoreactive additive is consumed following application of a non-profiled beam of the same ultraviolet light.
+A subsequent lock-in exposure is delivered to the implanted LAL to prevent further refractive changes due to exposure to sources of UV light such as sunlight or black light.